 "Yes, it is!
 It's a great idea.
 In fact, you and me are my best idea ever."

 He shook his head.
 "I've thought it through since talking to Sora-kun, and –"

 "What?
 Did she say something bad about me?"
 Heart in her throat, filled with an urgency to find someone to blame who was Not Him and Not Herself either, she spoke without thinking.
 "It figures, I let her in on my secrets and she has to think the worst of me for it.
 You'd think I haven't changed at all since I was ten."

 "She didn't say anything 'bad' about you," he interrupted testily.
 "As if she would.
-I made my own choice, and, frankly, this is one of the reasons why."
+I made my own choice, and, to be frank, this is one of the reasons why."

-"Your childishness," he said, which was horrible of him, to just say it like that, like he told people who asked him out that they were childish every day.
-If he'd shouted it, at least it would justify how much she felt like she'd been slapped.
+"Your childishness," he said, which was horrible of him, to just speak it into the air like that, as if he told people who asked him out that they were childish every day.
+If he'd shouted, at least it would justify how much she felt like she'd been slapped.